UEk/wgs84/doc/README.md

 - `distance(origin, target)`: Total distance between points in meters.
 - `bearing(origin, target)`: Bearing between points in degrees.
 - `distanceNorth / distanceEast / distanceUp`: Component distances.
-- `pointNorthOf / pointEastOf / pointAbove`: Project new points based on offset.
+- `pointNorthOf / pointEastOf / pointAbove`: Project new points based on offset in meters.

+_Note that Points that are not valid (e.g. latitude > 90 degrees) will throw!
+Be sure to handle that!_

 # Important Note on Accuracy